dk14/crypto/chats/btc-audit/drama-context.md

 ---------

 So, EVERY INAPPROPRIATE MENTAL GYMNASTIC ON BITCOINTALK - EVERY TRICK, IT COSTS YOU.
 MORE THAAN ME.
 THE MORE THIS SOLUTION IS DELAYED - THE HIGHER THE RISK FOR EVERY WALLET and everything you take for granted.

-And solution is not that easy - has to be designed from scratch, without AI, without libraries.
+> And solution is not that easy - has to be designed from scratch, without AI, without libraries.
 Otherwise you'll be reporting useless metrics to users.
+And literature on those is useless, since it was obscured on purpose, it was never thought in uni's properly, never explained to PhD's.
+And now your funds are proven at risk because of that.
+AI knows how to hack Ledger coz it tapped into the obscured sources, but it has no clue about solution, since it cannot write novel code.
+Congrats!

 There aren't that many things that benefit everyone universally without need to try and sh*t on anyone, or bully (idk, water does, air does, abundant).
 This one is, and if you don't get it - you don't fit environment, literally.
 Not an insult, even, I wish it was - it is "unfit" definition.